wipoi/Variant-calling-assignment/README.md

 > `tar xzvf file_to_extract.tar.gz`
 > It is also required to gunzip the GBS data file named *FC20150701_1.fq.gz* which is in *GBS_data* directory using:
 > `gunzip FC20150701_1.fq.gz`
-> **NOTE**: only the first 150 lines have been kept in each data files of refgenome directory and for *FC20150701_1.fq.gz* file to allow the uploading on Github.
+> **NOTE**: only the first 150 lines have been kept in each data files of refgenome and results directory and for *FC20150701_1.fq.gz* file to allow the uploading on Github.

 ## Variant calling steps
 ### sabre.sh